NovaMage/svalidator-play-sample/README.md

                           address: Address) extends StudentForm
 ```

-We extend the common `StudentForm` trait to allow us to pass a `BindingAndValidationSummary[StudentForm]` to our shared
+We extend the common `StudentForm` trait to allow us to pass a `BindingAndValidationWithData[StudentForm, Nothing]` to our shared
-form template that will be used for both the `create` and `update` actions.  `BindingAndValidationSumary` is covariant
+form template that will be used for both the `create` and `update` actions.  `BindingAndValidationWithData` is covariant
 on its type argument therefore summaries of classes that extend the type argument will also be allowed in place.

 Now, the views of our forms: